Tulamechatronics/Physics-Undergraduate-Graduate/README.md

 not much on the learning process itself, but it's helpful, especially if you're coming from outside <br>
 physics or outside the US.
 <br>
-[2.So You Want to Learn Physics....](https://www.susanrigetti.com/physics) Susan Rigetti's book list is much more useful than the others here, because she understands how it felt to be a student.
-This short list covers a full undergraduate and graduate education, based on the canonical books.
+[2.
+So You Want to Learn Physics....](https://www.susanrigetti.com/physics) Susan Rigetti's book list is much more useful than the <br>
+others here, because she understands how it felt to be a student.
+This short list covers a full <br>
+undergraduate and graduate education, based on the canonical books.
 <br>